Pelican-Elegant/elegant/documentation/content/Elegant - Pelican Theme/article-redirect.md

 ```

-When the article loads, it will refresh to the new url defined in redirect, allowing you to still provide search engines and users a way to get to the new article.
+When the article loads, it will refresh to the new URL defined in redirect, allowing you to still provide search engines and users a way to get to the new article.